russhughes/st7789s3_mpy/README.md

 - Drawing PNGs using the pngle library from https://github.com/kikuchan/pngle
 - Drawing and rotating Polygons and filled Polygons
 - Tracking bounds
-- Support TTGO T-Dispay-S3 with a parallel interface
+- Support for the TTGO T-Dispay-S3 with a parallel interface using a dedicated GPIO bundle for increased drawing speed.

 Included are 12 bitmap fonts derived from classic pc text mode fonts, 26 Hershey vector fonts and several example programs for different devices.